 - Requires careful analysis when initially purchasing tokens, as overestimation of usage may cause them to expire before they are used

-Document delivery supplements an organization’s existing subscriptions and provides 1-click, self-service access to full-text articles across popular publishers and journals.
-Documents are delivered very quickly directly to the user and the platform links directly to open-access, subscriptions, and purchased tokens, avoiding duplicate purchases.
-Expect to pay a fee for both the article and an additional document delivery ‘fee.’
+Document delivery supplements an organization’s existing subscriptions and provides one-click, self-service access to full-text articles across popular publishers and journals.
+Documents are delivered quickly and directly to the user, and the platform links directly to open-access, subscriptions, and purchased tokens, avoiding duplicate purchases.
+Expect to pay a fee for both the article and an additional document delivery fee.

 - Eliminates duplicate purchases